-In addition to academic training, Alaska Job Corps provides career technical training in the following industries:
+In addition to academic training, the primary focus of Alaska Job Corps is to provide career technical training in the following trades:

 This is a pre-apprenticeship program and is instructed by a national training contractor, Home Builders Institute (HBI).

 The length of time for completion of this career training is approximately 1000 hours.
 A successfully completed student can look forward to positions primarily in residential and commercial wiring and, on a more limited basis, in industrial wiring.